+This series of large scale prints shows visualizations of median household income in selected cities.
 The images are abstract height maps on a high-resolution matrix of cubes.
 The height of the cubes corresponds to the income in the respective output area.
-The intention was to show income segregation through striking images that retain the visual footprint of the city’s street grid.
+The growing series currently covers Los Angeles, Chicago, New York and Paris.